HassanRady/Spark-Stream-Api/README.md

 ## Documentation
 <img src="assets/spark-api.png" />

-Its used to access the SparkStream Package which is used to process streaming data from a kafka topic into cassandra and redis.
+Its used to access the <a href="https://github.com/HassanRady/SparkStream">SparkStream Package</a> which is used to process streaming data from a kafka topic into cassandra and redis.

 Start Spark Stream endpoint success output:
 ```json